Ever Wonder Why People Pee When They’re Scared?

-Imagine, you’re playing hide-and-go-seek.
-You’re in the closet buried in clothes and suddenly the darkness gets a little too claustrophobic.
-All sorts of thoughts flash through you’re mind: “am I alone?”, “is this house haunted?”, “is that breathing I hear?”.
-Suddenly, the doors swing open!
+Imagine you’re home alone at night.
+You’re just about to sit down to binge Netflix when you hear a creaking noise upstairs.
+All sorts of thoughts flash through your mind: “am I alone?”, “is this house haunted?”, “is that breathing I hear?”.

 Why We Pee When We’re Scared or Stressed